sarahkittyy/Calculus/README.md

-# Calculus Library
+# Calculus
-A one-header libary for lots of simple Calculus I & II concepts.
+A one-header libary with an overwhelmingly creative name for lots of simple Calculus I & II concepts.

 ## Building
 It's a single header file.
 If you really need build instructions, here are some simple steps on linux: